 Searches for "Fabric Fulfillment" over the last 5 years.

-Fabric started in Tel Aviv but is currently building 14 sites in the United States.
+Fabric started in Tel Aviv but is now active in the United States.

 Most of its sites are highly automated.